-Solution In its present form, the integral is not suited to any of the Gaussian quadratures listed in this chapter.
-But using the transformation we have which can be evaluated exactly with Gauss-Hermite formula using only two nodes (n = 1).
-Thus
+Solution In its present form, the integral is not suited to any of the Gaussian quadratures listed in this section.
+But using the transformation the integral becomes which can be evaluated exactly with the Gauss-Hermite formula using only two nodes (n = 1).
+Thus,